rtCamp/Frappe-Manager/README.md

 ## Infomation

--   This is in beta phase as of now.
+  - This app is currently in its beta phase.
--   This will create site as sub domain of localhost.
+  - It allows you to create a new site, which will be accessible as a subdomain of your localhost.
--   Each site is created in `frappe` directory in your user `home` directory.
+  - Each site you create is stored within the 'frappe' directory located in your user's home directory.
--   Whenever new site is created, `frappe` is installed by default with latest stable branch(now i.e `version-14`).
+  - When a new site is created, the app automatically installs 'frappe' with the latest stable branch, which is currently 'version-14'.

 ### Dependencies